triggerjs/trigger/README.md

 Sometimes we want to update the CSS style of an HTML element based on the scroll position, just like fast-forwarding or rewinding a video by scrolling up and down.

-With Trigger.js, get the desired value with CSS variable on page scroll for your animation needed, without writing a single line of JavaScript code, configuration with HTML attributes.
+With Trigger JS, get the desired value with CSS variable on page scroll for your animation needed, without writing a single line of JavaScript code, configuration with HTML attributes.
 Checkout [examples here](https://codepen.io/collection/eJmoMr).

 Read this document in other languages: [English](README.md), [繁體中文](README.zh-Hant.md), [简体中文](README.zh-Hans.md).